Skip to content

 Getting Dressed In A Time Of Transition

-Click play to watch the video!
-It’s an interview I did with Career Coach Mo Faul and we discuss the changing rules of style in the workplace.
+Click play to watch the video below for an interview I did with Career Coach Mo Faul where we discuss the changing rules of style in the workplace.

 Leave a Reply